abrahamwoubie/Summer_School_RL/index.md

 steganography), while the last two lecture days focus on reinforcement learning and autonomous software and physical agents (robots).-->

-The course is intended as a brief introduction to machine learning techniques and their application to selected speech applications.
-We focus in particular to speaker and language recognition and voice anti-spoofing, and will briefly touch upon other miscellaneous topics.
-The course will involve lectures, practicals / computer exercises, and learning diary.
-While no formal pre-requirements are set, sufficient programming knowledge and certain level of mathematics/statistics (linear algebra and probability theory) will be helpful for the maximum benefit of the participant.
-The foreseen programming tools in the 2019 course edition include Python and to a lesser extent, Matlab.
+The course is intended as a brief introduction to reinforcement learning and its application to different game applications.
+It provides an introduction to reinforcement learning, starting from the basics and ending up with advanced topics like deep reinforcement learning for video games.
+The course will involve lectures, practicals, project and and learning diary.
+While no formal pre-requirements are set, sufficient programming knowledge of Python, certain level of mathematics/statistics and neural network will be helpful for the maximum benefit of the participant.

 ## General Course Information

 **Venue:** Joensuu campus <br />
-**Dates:** 19-23 August 2019 <br />
+**Dates:** 12-16 August 2019 <br />
 **Credits:** 3 or 5 ECTS <br />
 **Teaching language:** English <br />
 **Level:** Doctoral, Master <br />